 If your child is unwell with any sickness or diarrhoea, they must stay at home for 48 hours after their last bout.

 These need to be made outside of school hours.
-Where this is not possible , please notify us as above (in advance where possible) and collect your child from the main office.
+Where this is not possible , please notify us as above with proof of the booking (in advance where possible) and collect your child from the main office.

 The Education (Pupil Registration) (England) Regulations 2013 have removed all references to family holidays and leave of absence shall not be granted unless an application had been made in advance and the Headteacher considers that leave of absence should be granted due to exceptional circumstances.
 Whilst the Headteacher will consider all requests on a case-by-case basis, parents must be aware that requests will normally be refused.
 We ask that families do not book holidays during term time.
 Missing the first few days of a new term can be particularly unsettling for a child.
 We would therefore urge parents to check school dates carefully before booking holidays.